N3om/n3om.github.io/_posts/2021-12-22-flying-drone.md

 header:
   teaser: /assets/images/flying-drone/drone.png
   teaser_home_page: true
-  icon:
+  icon: /assets/images/hackthebox.webp
 categories:
-  - Travel Salesman Problem
-  - Algorithm
-  - Simulations
+  - hackthebox
-  - Java
+  - infosec
 tags:
-  - Java
+  - linux
-  - GeoJSON
+  - gitlab
-  - Simulation
+  - cve
-  - Travel Salesman Problem
+  - docker
-  - Algorithm
+  - privileged container
 ---

 ![](/assets/images/flying-drone/drone.png)

 This project emulates a food delivery service at the Edinburgh University Campus.
 It addresses the Travel Salesman Problem as the drone used to make the deliveries have a limited battery and the system must optimise the orders to achieve the highest value delivered.
 Adding on, to add difficulty to the project, there are no-fly zones delimeted in the campus through which the drone must not fly.
 In this way the drone must also improvise flightpaths when requiried.

 ## Portscan